PlayFab Pricing 2026: Plans, the Free-Tier Cut & Real Cost (+ a Cheaper Alternative)

 Common migration triggers

-- PlayFab → Crux: Monthly bill became unpredictable as the game grew; team uses 10-20% of the feature surface; engine isn't Unity / Unreal; concerns about Microsoft platform consolidation.
+- PlayFab → Crux: Monthly bill became unpredictable as the game grew; team uses 10-20% of the feature surface; engine isn't Unity / Unreal; concerns about Microsoft platform consolidation; or the March 2026 free-tier cut made the starter tier unworkable.

 - Crux → PlayFab: Team scaled past hundreds of thousands of MAU and needs CloudScript-style server-side custom logic, deep segmentation, or Microsoft Game Stack integration.